Winter Hiking Series

 If you think you would prefer less strenuous winter hiking instruction, please check out the AMC NH Winter Schools held at Cardigan Lodge every January and February.

-Warning sign on Edmands path
+Warning sign on Edmands Path

 For information email: